 Learning the Necessary Skills Online

 So, as an educational professional, you want to be the best you can be, and the good news is that you can get the skills and knowledge you need to deal with these kinds of situations online.
-When taking our Supporting Children at Risk of Harm Certificate, you’ll get the lowdown on exactly what’s required of you when you suspect that child abuse might be occurring.
+When taking our Supporting Children at Risk of Harm Course, you’ll get the lowdown on exactly what’s required of you when you suspect that child abuse might be occurring.

 What you’ll also learn on this flexible short course (that also counts towards your CPD points) is how to implement practices that support the protection of young people, and you’ll gain an understanding of the duty of care and how to apply nurturing and ethical practices to allow kids to grow and develop as they should.
 It’s a course that provides crucial skills that help teachers become more rounded professionals.